 Freelancing provides a lot of variety in the type of work you can do.
 If you are someone with a lot of interests and are tempted to try new things, freelancing can help you explore all kinds of projects and industries.
 Freelancing provides the flexibility many people want in order to figure out their next career move.

-Freelancing means to be your own boss.
-It’s on you to find a way to fill your time with paid work, whether it’s client direct, subcontracting, or through a job freelance marketplace.
+Freelancing means being your own boss.
+It’s on you to find a way to fill your time with paid work, whether it’s client-direct, subcontracting, or through a job freelance marketplace.
 There are dozens and dozens of different types of freelance jobs, and more companies are hiring freelancers than ever before.